 Have you been previously disqualified by the ATO or APRA?

 The commissioner of taxation as regulator can disqualify a trustee.
 This disqualification is permanent and is not just specific to the SMSF you were a trustee of at the time.
 The Federal Court can make an order to disqualify a trustee of an APRA fund.
-This is permanent and this disqualification does not allow you to operate an SMSF.
+This is permanent and disqualification does not allow you to operate an SMSF.

 Source: ATO